 Additional Achievement Data

 Throughout this time period, data was difficult to obtain.
 There were no state tests in NYS in 2020 due to the pandemic.
 In 2021, only 40% of students in the state took the state tests.
-However, in looking at 2019-2022 ELA and Math comparisons (see charts above), our district maintained its performance of scoring higher than our local BOCES region, SRIC (consisting of 3 BOCES regions), and the state.
+However, in looking at 2019-2022 ELA and Math comparisons for 3-8 (see charts above), our district maintained its performance of scoring higher than our local BOCES region, SRIC (consisting of 3 BOCES regions), and the state.
 We see this as a sign of success.
-We were able to maintain our rankings in this way.
+Our overall high school Regents performance for 2019-2022 was above the state consistently and above our BOCES and our region almost all of the time.
+We have also included quarterly data for 2020-2022 above.
 In continuing our trajectory of student growth, we are looking at the pandemic period as a slowdown that was inevitable, but certianly not something that threw us completely off of our destination.
-We are very proud of our teachers and staff for sticking to the foundations of PLC's that proved we could have continuous student growth, even when things got tough.
+We are very proud of our teachers and staff for sticking to the foundations of PLC's that proved we could have student growth, even when things got tough.
 Our prediction for 2023 and beyond is for continuous student growth.

 As a district, we are in a growth pattern of continuous improvement.
 In analyzing the data for our elementary students in both buildings, there was a consistent pattern.
 In general, students demonstrated significant growth in ELA and Math from the beginning of the year to the end as well as significant growth over a time period of 3 years.
 Not only were students learning throughout the year, which is always our goal, but each year, students were coming into a new grade and ending it with scores higher than the previous year's students.
 This would indicate a pattern of continuous improvement in teaching and learning.
 We do not compare our UPK-2nd grade students with others in the region or state, however their ELA data is included above.
 We are in the process of creating a consistent recording system for primary Math.